WusYaName: Music video

-The song's official video was directed by Tyler under his Wolf Haley moniker, alongside director of photography Luis Panch Perez and producer Tara Razavi.
+The song's official video was directed by Tyler, the Creator under his Wolf Haley moniker, alongside director of photography Luis Panch Perez and producer Tara Razavi.
 It features the same "grainy oversaturated visual style" of other videos from Call Me If You Get Lost.
-The video follows Tyler as he drives through the countryside in a Lancia Delta Intergrale, arriving at a French patisserie, struggles to win over a woman who catches his eye, and, as Vulture's Zoe Haylock noted, appears in a "garden seating filled with black and brown people riding bikes, playing games, enjoying their day".
-Chron.com's Shelby Stewart summarized the ending: "the video concludes with a villain origin story plot twist: it turns out that Tyler's crush was totally unaware of his singing".
+The video follows Tyler, the Creator as he drives through the countryside in a Lancia Delta Intergrale, arriving at a French patisserie, struggles to win over a woman who catches his eye, and, as Vulture's Zoe Haylock noted, appears in a "garden seating filled with black and brown people riding bikes, playing games, enjoying their day".
+Chron.com's Shelby Stewart summarized the ending: "the video concludes with a villain origin story plot twist: it turns out that Tyler, the Creator's crush was totally unaware of his singing".
 She instead walks to her date, Odd Future's Taco Bennett, who sits at a table nearby.
-It was suggested that the video is a prequel to "Side Street", a teaser video Tyler released prior to the album, as both videos feature the same woman (played by Helena Howard) as Tyler's love interest and sees him sport the same mint-green nail polish.
+Like all videos for the album, it ended with the Call Me If You Get Lost jingle.
+It was suggested that the video is a prequel to "Side Street", a teaser video Tyler, the Creator released prior to the album, as both videos feature the same woman (played by Helena Howard) as Tyler, the Creator's love interest and sees him sport the same mint-green nail polish.
 Closed Cap commended the video for having "a flair of style you don't commonly see today", emphasizing: "Even the shots of the hills as he drives are done so with prestige and professionalism".